Nora S. Unwin

-Nora Spicer Unwin (22 February 1907 – 1 January 1982) was a children's book illustrator and writer.
+Nora Spicer Unwin (22 February 1907 – 1 January 1982) was a wood engraver, book illustrator and writer.
 She was born near London, England, in a family already renowned for publishing and printing circles and for founding three different publishing houses, most notably Allen & Unwin.

 England

 Unwin was educated at Surbiton High School and grew up with a passion for art.
 Her parents converted the upstairs nursery of their Surrey home into Unwin's first art studio.
 She enrolled in Leon Underwood’s prestigious London art school, then continued her training at the Kingston School of Art and the Royal College of Art where she received a diploma in design in 1932.
-During these eight years of specialized training, she explored several mediums including book illustration, pottery, wood carving, embroidery, bookbinding, mural decoration, engraving, etching, and architecture.
+During these eight years of specialized training, she explored several mediums including book illustration, pottery, wood engraving, embroidery, bookbinding, mural decoration, engraving, etching, and architecture.

-Best known for her work in book illustration and wood carving, her first commissioned illustration, a dust jacket for Edith Nesbit's Five of Us and Madeline, came at the age of eighteen.
-While at the Royal Academy two of her wood engravings were selected for display at the British Museum.
+Best known for her work in book illustration and wood engraving, her first commissioned illustration, a dust jacket for Edith Nesbit's Five of Us—and Madeline, came at the age of eighteen.
+While at the Royal Academy two of her wood engravings were selected for the British Museum's collection.
 After graduating, she began to teach part-time while illustrating children's books on the side.
 She credits a wartime job where she had the opportunity to work with children as well as living in a rural setting as influences on her book illustrations.